 The Pacific Islander Protection Acts of 1872 and 1875 are Imperial legislation passed by the UK Parliament.
 Section 2 of the Colonial Laws Validity Act 1865 once provided that colonial laws were invalid if they were repugnant with UK law.
-However, since the Statute of Westminster 1931 was passed, and adopted in Australia by the Statute of Westminster Adoption Act 1942, the Commonwealth Parliament had the legislative powers to repeal any such Imperial legislation as it applied here.
-Section 2 of the Act states:
+However, since the Statute of Westminster 1931 was passed, and adopted in Australia by the Statute of Westminster Adoption Act 1942.
+Pursuant to section 2 of the Act, the Commonwealth Parliament had the legislative powers to repeal any such Imperial legislation as it applied here.

 “These settled propositions are not affected by the Pacific Islanders Protection Act 1875 (UK) (1875 Act) or the Pacific Islanders Protection Acts 1872 (UK) to which Mr Prior refers.
 The effect of s 6 and s 7 of the 1875 Act was to extend the Crown’s authority to British subjects living in the Pacific islands, while preserving the rights of non-British subjects.
 These sections said nothing about the status (sovereign or otherwise) of indigenous peoples in Australia, where the Crown had already acquired sovereignty by the time the Acts were passed.
 Section 6 expressly did not apply to places that were ‘within Her Majesty’s dominions’, such as the colonies of Australia: see Walker v South Australia (No 2) (2015) 215 FCR 254 (at -).”